Markay12/LearnPython/lecture_notes.md

 ### \'__\' triggers a name mangling mechanism
-- pretects a name from being accidently overriden
+- protects a name from being accidently overriden

 ---